shalomb/nq/README.md

-nq(1) - A simple last-job-in-queue command executor
+nq(1) - A simple last-in-queue command executor

 ```
 # Start the server

 $ nq -s
+INFO[21:06:15.9488] Server requested.
+Starting server
 ...
-INFO[20:36:29.4928] Starting server
+INFO[21:06:15.952] Setting up worker
+INFO[21:06:15.9521] Worker started

-# Push commands to the server
+# In another shell - push commands to the server

-$ nq -- sh -c 'make build test'  # Returns immediately, does not block
+$ nq -- sh -c 'make build test'  # Queued, starts running, returns immediately, does not block
+$ nq -- sh -c 'make build test'  # Queued, likely never runs
+$ nq -- sh -c 'make build test'  # Queued, likely never runs
-$ nq -- sh -c 'make build test'
+$ nq -- sh -c 'make build test'  # Queued, runs
 ```

 ## Why?

-In most CI pipelines, build tasks/jobs are blocking and this causes queue management problems.
+In most build pipelines, processing build tasks/jobs is a blocking activity and this causes a problem in managing queues where multiple _fire-and-forget_ jobs can be submitted.

-If the system  triggering the CI commands  does so at a rate  greater than the rate the CI system can process jobs  - two unwanted things arise (1) the queue length increases (2) new commands cannot be submitted as the previous commands block.
+If jobs are submitted at a rate  greater than the processing time - two unwanted things arise

+- (1) the queue length increases
+- (2) new commands cannot be submitted as the previous commands block

-`nq` allows the non-blocking intake of multiple (identical) jobs and will begin processing the last job taken, disregarding all previous jobs.
+`nq` allows the non-blocking intake of multiple (identical) jobs and will begin processing the last job in the job queue, ignoring and discarding all the others that precede it.

-As the `nq` client does not block, it cannot wait to check the exit status of the command(s) submitted to the queue.
-In a future version, the ability to query the health of the "builds" will be possible.
+Additionally, the `nq` client does not block, it returns immediately after pushing the job command to the server.
+This frees up the shell allowing `nq` to be invoked again.
+In this mode `nq` does not wait to check the exit status of the command(s) submitted to the queue.

 ### Use case - Triggering builds from file changes in the editor

 e.g. in vim + tmux/tslime, you may wish to run tests on every buffer/file write

 ```
-:au BufWritePost,FileWritePost * silent :Tmux make build
+:au BufWritePost,FileWritePost * silent :Tmux make build test
 ```

-While this works for quick test suites (desirable), `make` blocks until the tests have completed and so a subsequent `make ...` command cannot be accepted over an already running command.
+Here `make` blocks until it has finished processing.

-With `nq` wrapping the command, flow is non-blocking and you can make as many edits and saves as you like - only the last issued command is triggered.
+With `nq` wrapping the command, flow is non-blocking

 ```
 :au BufWritePost,FileWritePost * silent :Tmux nq -- make build